Treaty of Viborg: Conclusion of the Viborg Agreement

 In the summer of 1608, the situation of Vasily Shuisky became critical – Moscow was besieged by the Tushins, and on August 10 the tsar himself sent a letter to the Swedish king asking for military assistance.
 Mikhail Skopin-Shuisky was sent to Novgorod to conduct negotiations and gather troops.
-On the Swedish side, Mons Mortensson, an officer of the Commander-in-Chief in the Baltic, Friedrich Mansfeld, went to Novgorod for preliminary negotiations.
+On the Swedish side, Mons Mortensson, an officer of the Commander-in-Chief in the Baltic, Joachim Friedrich Mansfeld, went to Novgorod for preliminary negotiations.
 By the end of November, they agreed to send a Swedish auxiliary corps to Russia of 5 thousand people and to pay large salaries to the mercenaries by the Moscow government.
 The news of the upcoming arrival of the traditional enemy, the Swedes, caused discontent among the inhabitants of the border cities, one by one they went over to the side of False Dmitry II: first Pskov, then Korela and Oreshek.

 In early February 1609, in Viborg, in the Round Tower of the Viborg Fortress, negotiations began on the terms of the contract.
 The king of Sweden in the negotiations was represented by, among others, a member of the State Council (riksråd) Göran Boije and the regional judge of Karelia, the commandant of Viborg Arvid Tönnesson Wildeman.
 On the Russian side there were two ambassadors – the stolnik Semyon Vasilyevich Golovin, brother-in-law of Mikhail Skopin-Shuisky, and the dyak Sydavny Vasilyevich Zinoviev.
 On the main issue, it was decided to dwell on the conditions adopted in Novgorod, but the Swedish ambassadors objected:

 But what should be expected as a reward?
 The soldiers should be paid according to the agreement with Mansfeld, but what will the king get for his service and for sending so many thousands of hired soldiers?

 After that, the ambassadors proposed to all members of the Russian embassy to leave the premises, and they swore an oath from the Swedish representatives to keep further negotiations secret.
 As a result, a secret protocol to the treaty was signed, according to which the Korela Fortress with the county was ceded to perpetual possession.
 The geographical position of Korela is not advantageous for defense, and it was clear to the Shuisky government that "if we do not make a voluntary concession, the Swedes will take this territory by force"; moreover, at that time, Korela did not actually belong to Shuisky.
 Nevertheless, the secrecy of the additional negotiations was caused by the fear that the voluntary cession of the state's territory would further increase the king's discontent in the country.

 The contract and the secret protocol were signed on February 28.
 A separate line was the obligation of both parties not to conclude separate treaties with the Poles, and the Treaty of Teusina, concluded 13 years earlier, was also ratified.